polashds/object_detection_yolov5/README.md

 ## Workflows

-1. constants
+1. constants at firs update constant
-2. entity
+2. entity then entity (arguments)
-3. components
+3. components then components
-4. pipelines
+4. pipelines then pipelines
-5. app.py
+5. app.py finally test in app.py

 # How to run?